 Health and Wellness

 The State Health Plan offers freedom of choice among in-network and out-of-network providers, lower out-of-pocket costs and a strong emphasis on preventative health.
-There are three health plans available to eligible NCSU employees: Traditional 70/30, Enhanced 80/20, and a Consumer Directed Health Plan.
+There are two health plans available to eligible NCSU employees: the Traditional 70/30, and an Enhanced 80/20.
 Detailed information regarding the health insurance program is available on NC State’s Benefits website.

 In addition to competitive health care, NC State offers a variety of educational and healthcare services that are designed to improve and support employee health by promoting healthy behaviors, such as healthy eating, exercising, and smoking cessation.